SciTools/iris/docs/src/developers_guide/contributing_tests.rst

 Naming Test Classes and Functions
 ---------------------------------

-Within a test module each tested method may have corresponding test classes, for example:
+When testing classes and their methods, each tested method within a test module may have corresponding test classes, for example:

 * ``Test_<name of public method>``
 * ``Test_<name of public method>__<aspect of method>``